mfrachet/acodingdance/blog/building-user-interface-in-react-the-hard-way.md

 Both the approaches are good and will work in an application.

-But there is something that we lost: the linked nature of radio buttons.
+But there is something that we lost: **the linked nature of radio buttons**.

-In HTML this link is managed by the `input` `name` attribute:
+In HTML this link is handled by the `input` `name` attribute:

 ```jsx
 // this is from MDN